kinotus/website-citygml/validation/index.md

 XLinks are extensively used in CityGML files, since they allow us to reuse surfaces.
 See for instance the [page about examples of buildings](/exampleclasses/building/), and for instance [this example](/exampleclasses/building/b1_lod2_s_w_sem.gml).
 We have noticed that several tools and XML parsers do not resolve XLinks, and thus a valid file could be misinterpreted.

-All tools above should be able to do this, but unfortunately it is not the case.

 - - -